HicResearch/TREEHOOSE/doc/deployment/Step5-AddProjectBudgetControls.md

 Ensure all steps below are executed in AWS region: [London (eu-west-2)](https://eu-west-2.console.aws.amazon.com/).

+If this component is added, a TRE project will automatically set policies to stop new SWB workspace creation when the provided budget limit is reached.

 ## Step 5.
 Add Project Budget Controls

 **Time to deploy**: Approximately 10 minutes

-Due to design considerations, do this step once for any account part of the **TRE Projects Prod** OU.
+Apply these steps only to accounts part of the **TRE Projects Prod** OU.

 Log in to the [AWS Management Console](https://console.aws.amazon.com/) using your **TRE Project 1 Prod** account and Admin privileges.